gilgamesh8443/Libertalia/README.md

 > Many common video and audio codecs are not supported on certain browsers (hevc, eac3, etc.), using [FFmpeg](https://www.ffmpeg.org/) you can convert videos to codecs more commonly compatible with browsers (av1, h264, aac, etc.).

 > [!NOTE]
 > We cannot condone piracy; Libertalia is media server code capable of hosting non-pirated content.
-Ripping videos from discs is a legally gray area that may or may not be legal depending on your country of residence.
+Ripping videos from discs for personal backup is a legally gray area that may or may not be legal depending on your country of residence.